Jefrry/sprite-generator/README.md

 #### Must be...
 1. images same resolution
 2. run on OpenServer (or another server)
-3. sort be img names
+3. sort by img names